 “I…I feel so greatly confused,” she sobbed.
 “I do not know what to do.
-I feel that I am damned, and irrevocably lost to happiness.”
+I feel that I am damned and that my happiness is lost.”
 She dropped her bag and raised her hands to her face, sobbing into them.
-Her whole, fragile body was trembling, and the sight of her ripped through Richard’s heart with a painful force.
+Her whole fragile body was trembling, and the sight of her ripped through Richard’s heart with a painful force.

 “Come,” he said softly, taking her bag and guiding her back into the room.
 “We must talk, and you will tell me all.”

 Manon allowed herself to be seated in front of the empty hearth, already feeling comforted by her uncle’s compassionate tone.
 He knelt before her, gently taking her hands in his.